xhuliano98/PSoC-6-BLE_HeartRate/README.md

 5. Understanding the conversion of different formats like from a 16-bit integer to an 8-bit integer and the conversion of different values to HEX format in order to pass the values to the BLE stack.
 6. Finding the right parameters for specific services and specific functions which required a lot of tests andtrials.
 7. BLE stack problems like device disconnection because of FreeRTOS delaytimeout

--
-#### Projectdelivery

-1. Time limits for the projectdelivery
-2. Device functionalities that remained unused like the switch, NeoPixel, LCDDisplay

 # References